mfrans1/mfrans1.github.io/_pages/about.md

 <div style="text-align: left;">
-  My primary research interests are atmospheric dynamics, particularly when it comes to tropical cyclones and climate change
+  My primary research interests are atmospheric dynamics, particularly when it comes to tropical cyclones and climate change.
+This website showcases some of my research, projects, or anything else I want to share with the world.
-  <br><br>
-  I'm a recent graduate from McGill University, where I got my BSc. in Atmospheric and Oceanic Sciences.
 </div>